+The Head of Compliance leads the Compliance function.
 The Head of Compliance is the Key Function Holder as regards the independent Compliance function of the Company and is part of the second line of defence.
-The Compliance function is responsible for oversight, detection, prevention and advice with respect to the Compliance Risk areas of the Company.
+The Compliance function is responsible for oversight, detection, prevention and advice with respect to the compliance risk areas of the Company and contributes to the effective implementation of the internal control system and risk management framework.
 The Compliance function is designed to supplement the responsibility of the Board and of senior management to ensure compliance with legislation and applicable guidelines.